 We believe that home passes are an important part of the healing and reunification process.
 They allow teens to gradually transition back home and make necessary changes to habits and relationships within their living environment.
 Students can usually visit home for an extended period during school breaks like Christmas, Spring Break, and Summer Break.
 When approaching the completion of the program, students are typically able to visit home more frequently.
 Behavior plans must be in place as well as a signed Home Visit Contract.

 In family therapy, the therapist works with the parents and student to explore how improvements in family relationships and communication can help improve the student’s emotional and behavioral health.
-Family therapy can take place via telephone or video-conference for out-of-state families.
+Family therapy takes place via telephone or video-conference for out-of-state families.
 Family therapy typically takes place weekly.
-Often family sessions are initiated with parents only and the students are included as soon as deemed appropriate.